-For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other TCC community members and a Timely Warning would not be distributed.
-In cases involving sexual assaults, they are often reported long after the incident occurred, thus there is no ability to distribute a Timely Warning notice to the community.
+For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other TCC community members and a Timely Warning Notice would not be distributed.
+In cases involving sexual assaults, they are often reported long after the incident occurred, thus there is no ability to distribute a Timely Warning Notice to the community.
 Sex offenses will be considered on a case-by-case basis depending on when and where the incident occurred, when it was reported, and the amount information known by the Tarrant County College Police Department.
-The TCC police chief or designee reviews all reports to determine if there is an on-going threat to the community and if the distribution of a Timely Warning is warranted.
+The TCC police chief or designee reviews all reports to determine if there is an on-going threat to the community and if the distribution of a Timely Warning Notice is warranted.
 Timely Warnings may also be posted for other crime classifications and locations, as deemed necessary.

-If there are other safety or security related matters that do not rise to the level of a Timely Warning Notice or Immediate Notification, the Tarrant County College District Police Department may distribute a Public Safety Advisory to the campus community.
+If there are other safety or security related matters that do not rise to the level of a Timely Warning Notice or Emergency Notification, the Tarrant County College District Police Department may distribute a Public Safety Advisory to the campus community.

 IV.
-IMMEDIATE (EMERGENCY) NOTIFICATION
+EMERGENCY NOTIFICATION

-Immediate (Emergency) Notification Scope
+Emergency Notification Scope

-Tarrant County College will immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.
-Emergency/Immediate notification is in response to a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.
+Tarrant County College will immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation occurring on the campus involving an immediate threat to the health or safety of students or employees.